MarketplaceUX/mow/strategy/designstrats.md

 <br/><b>Marketplace will use friendly language.</b> We will talk to people in real-people speak and avoid any use of "tech" language.

 <br/><b>Marketplace is not about "educating" people.</b> While we may include content that helps people understand a few things, our main goal is not education.

-We're not going to ask people to eat their vegetables.
-They can eat candy for dinner if that's what they want.
+<br/><b>Marketplace will make few assumptions about what people want to see or do.</b> The new Marketplace is about encouraging an exploration of content.
+Because we cannot know for certain what people want to look at, we do not want to make assumptions for them.
+We *will* provide "sensible defaults" (for example, defaulting to show content for your device).
+But when we do this, we will always provide users with a method for "escaping" those defaults.

 <br/><b>Marketplace will include a consistent and highly visible "help" system.</b> Details TBD during design process.
 Our goal is to provide people with an understanding of what they can do in Marketplace.
 We want to do that in context (vs sending them off to another page).
 We may also include an FAQs page and an About page for people who prefer those methods of "help."